Defaltsiuncula/Sitesource/markdown/GeneralGuides/how-to-fix-color-banding.md

 To break this down for Lightroom.

 1. [Example](https://i.imgur.com/YzWh5Cv.png) when Lightroom selected entire background.
-2. [Example](https://i.imgur.com/b9gOcZ0.png) when I use Subtract to Mask with a Brush to clean the areas I am left with a clean background selected only.
+2. [Example](https://i.imgur.com/b9gOcZ0.png) of Subtract to Mask with a Brush to clean the areas I am left with a clean background selected only.
-3. [Example](https://i.imgur.com/vVFDAxu.png) when I used a brush again to remove the background selection to focus only on the color banding area.
+3. [Example](https://i.imgur.com/vVFDAxu.png) of a brush again to remove the background selection to focus only on the color banding area.
 4. Now you can apply the same edits as mentioned above to remove the banding.
 ___
 If the banding occurs due to some lightning that bleeds out behind the subject, you can use the Quick Selection Tool from Photoshop to select the banding area.